AzureHybridTeam/AzureHybridBootcamp/Day1/Lab Content.md

  As previously stated please make sure "Microsoft defender for Cloud" environment settings have been enabled prior to lab described [here](https://learn.microsoft.com/en-us/azure/defender-for-cloud/enable-enhanced-security).
 Make sure all of the settings are enabled and defender uses the Log Analytics Workspace that ArcBox has created as shown in the pictures
 [Defender Plans settings](/Day1/pics/defender1.jpg) and [Setting & Monitoring](/Day1/pics/defender2.jpg)
 Arcbox has already created some of the Policies, we'll omit these and assign our own policy settings that should be used in customer deployments.
-Please assign Initiatives/Policies listed below within **Resource Group** scope following the article [Tutorial: Create a policy assignment to identify non-compliant resources](https://learn.microsoft.com/en-us/azure/azure-arc/servers/learn/tutorial-assign-policy-portal#create-a-policy-assignment)
+Please assign Initiatives/Policies listed below within **Resource Group** scope following the article [Tutorial: Create a policy assignment](https://learn.microsoft.com/en-us/azure/azure-arc/servers/learn/tutorial-assign-policy-portal#create-a-policy-assignment)

 - Machine configuration